Meiji Jingu Japanese Studies Research Scholarships

 Applicants should follow the following steps:

-You can apply for this scholarship via the on-line scholarship application, which will be available here on 24 January 2017.
+You can apply for this scholarship via the on-line application form which will open HERE on 23 January 2020.

 Current SOAS MPhil/PhD students only: In addition to the on-line scholarship application form, you will also need two references.
 Please send the reference form to each of your referees together with a copy of your completed scholarship application form.
 The Meiji Jingu reference form can be downloaded from the top right hand corner of this page from 23 January 2020.

 - STEP 2: Apply for your programme